 Quicker cash for old CDs, DVDs & games

 Easy-to-use site Music Magpie* pays cash for your old CDs, DVDs, computer games and Blu-rays (plus some tech and clothing items).
 The site gives instant quotes.
 Someone with loads to get rid of could speedily make extra money this way.

 “Sell unwanted gold for CASH!”
 TV, mags and billboard ads pulse with promises, yet rarely seem to live up to them.

 Whether you've recently upgraded or fancy a rummage through your drawers, old handsets can be worth serious cash.

-give it away
+Give it away

+Top-quality goodies are available daily across the country for FREE.
+It's all about web communities, and the big names are Freecycle and Freegle.
 Instead of binning goods or trying to eBay them, people offer them to their local community.
 In return, they often hope they can grab back something when they want.
 For a full guide, see the Freecycle & Giveaway guide.